cwhitehouse/vivere.docs/src/getting-started/introduction.md

 import { Vivere } from 'vivere';
 ```

-Once it's been added to our project, it will automatically parse the DOM to add functionality.
+Once it's been added to our project, it will automatically listen for the DOM to load and parse the document for relevant attributes to add functionality.

 #### Components